DMacMakes/dmacdocs/content/en/torrens/ise102/week4/index.md

 linkTitle: "W.4 Review"
 weight: 40
 description: >
-  For loops, enums, literals, initialisation.
+  Boolean logic, for loops, enums, literals, initialisation.
 Working through problems.
 ---

+# FIX EXAM TIMING, QUESTIONS, OPEN AND CLOSE.
+ADD MORE ON BOOLEAN LOGIC TO NOTES

 ## Week 3 Recap And Homework

-End of Chap 2, code:
+End of Chap 2, code.

 [Week 3 Homework](../week3/#homework)

-### How did we do?
+### How did we do with homework menu?

 * Comprehension of the brief
   * Did you carefully read how the code should react in each situation?